Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Main result

 \begin{lemma} In every $\vv K \in \cP(\a,\b)$, the special vertex item is put in a bin with either the first special hyperedge item or the second special hyperedge item, but not with both at the same time.
 Let $\cP(\a,\b)_0$ be the subset of those $\vv K$ for which the special vertex item is put in a bin with the first special hyperedge item, and let $\cP(\a,\b)_1 = \cP(\a,\b)\setminus\cP(\a,\b)_0$.
 Then

-\end{lemma} \begin{proof} Since $r$ is large and the size of the bins is $[1,1,1,1,1,u,u,u,u,12]$, a solution $\vv K$ to the instance must place exactly 5 items in every bin: One hyperedge item and four vertex items for some vertices $(i,j)\in\IZ_u\times\IZ_4$, one for each $j \in \IZ_4$.
-Moreover, since $r$ is large and since the 10th coefficient of the bin size is 12, in a solution we must have that in each bin the four vertex items are either all dummy vertex items or all real vertex items (by the construction of $\beta$).
+\end{lemma} \begin{proof} Since $r$ is large and the size of the bins is $[1,1,1,1,1,u,u,u,u,12]$, a solution $\vv K$ to the instance must place exactly 5 items in every bin: One hyperedge item and four vertex items for some vertices $(i,j)\in[u]\times[4]$, one for each $j \in [4]$.
+Moreover, since $r$ is large and since the 10th coefficient of the bin size is 12, in a solution we must have that in each bin the four vertex items are either all dummy vertex items or all real vertex items (because 12 can be written as $12=4+4+4+0=3+3+3+3$ if only the summands $0,3,4$ are available).

-Now, since the \big(6th,\.{}7th,\.{}8th,\.{}9th\big) coordinates of a hyperedge item are $(u-w,u-x,u-y,u-z)$, we conclude that each hyperedge must be placed together with its corresponding vertex items that constitute the hyperedge (real or dummy vertex items).
+Now, since the \big(6th,{}7th,{}8th,{}9th\big) coordinates of a hyperedge item are $(u-w,u-x,u-y,u-z)$, we conclude that each hyperedge $e$ must be placed together with vertex items for its four vertices from $\varphi(e)$ (real or dummy vertex items).
 From a placement $\vv K$ like this we can create a solution to \sharpIVDM($J$) by selecting exactly those hyperedges that are in a bin with real vertex items.

 In fact, there are $\delta$ many different placements $\vv K$ that result in the same 4D-matching: The bins can be permuted, and for each vertex the dummy vertex items can be permuted.
 And vice versa: From a solution to \sharpIVDM($J$) we create $\delta$ many placements $\vv K$ of items by grouping the selected hyperedges together with their real vertex items, and grouping the unselected hyperedges together with their dummy vertex items.